Kotlin/KEEP/proposals/multiplatform/binary-signature.md

   checking among constructors according to the general rules.
   Both [override matching check](#override-matching-check) and [call resolution check](#call-resolution-check) are performed.
 * Constructor binary signature name is stored in Klib as a part of the **binary signature** for the purpose of linking.
-  However, on Kotlin/JVM, constructors are anonymous and signature does is not stored as a part of the constructor’s JVM signature at all.
+  However, on Kotlin/JVM, constructors are anonymous and signature is not stored as a part of the constructor’s JVM signature at all.

 The latter means, that the following code will not compile on Kotlin/JVM: